fabiancruzcs/CTF-Writeups/Warmups/QRRRRRRRR.md

 <h3>Thought Process:</h3>

 After downloading the QR code, I tried scanning it with my phone's regular scanner to check if it was possible.
-When that didn't work, I attempted to scan it using Python scripts and terminal tools with the `pillow` and `pyzbar` libraries but didn't work.
+When that didn't work, I attempted to scan it using Python scripts and terminal tools with the `pillow` and `pyzbar` libraries.

 Python script used: